 The Director and the Mentor will meet regularly with the participant to support their program experience by…

-Is there oversight to address issues throughout the course?
+Is there oversight to address issues throughout the program?

-Yes, we will have a program administrator available to address any program related issues or to provide support.
-Individuals may also contact Kris Vehrs directly to address any program concerns.
+Yes, we solicit feedback throughout the program and program administrators are available to address any program related issues or to provide support as needed.
+Individuals may also contact Craig Hoover directly to address any program concerns.

 What if I cannot fulfill my responsibilities and commitments to complete the program successfully?

-What if I leave an AZA organization during the timeframe, can I complete program?
+What if I leave an AZA organization during the timeframe, can I complete the program?

-If a participant leaves their existing institution and moves to another AZA accredited institution, they will continue in the program.
-All other transitions would need to be reviewed on a case-by-case basis.
+If a participant leaves their existing institution and moves to another AZA-accredited institution, they will continue in the program.
+All other transitions will be reviewed on a case-by-case basis.

 What happens after I complete the program?

 Following the program, ELDP participants should continue to update and add to their individual development plans, expand their AZA networks, and look for additional opportunities to advance their executive competency capabilities.
-As openings occur at an institution, the AZA's Senior Leadership Team will also work to advocate for individuals that have completed the program successfully as appropriate.
+As openings occur at an institution, AZA's senior leadership will also work to advocate for individuals that have completed the program successfully as appropriate.